dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 -------

 In general there is very little which needs to be adjusted in the scaling, as the process is largely automatic.
 The default model to use for the scaling corrections is "physical" which defines smoothly varying scale factors for the overall intensity and sample decay, with a smoothly varying surface expressed with four or six orders of spherical harmonics for the absorption correction.
-For organic small molecule crystals the absorption is unlikely to be substantial, but if metals are present or the data are taken with a long wavelength it may be helpful to reduce the strength of the restraints on the absorption surface by setting the absorption level
+For organic small molecule crystals the absorption is unlikely to be substantial, so the default is to set ``low`` absorption.
+If metals are present or the data are taken with a long wavelength it may be helpful to reduce the strength of the restraints on the absorption surface by setting the absorption level

 .. code-block:: bash
   dials.scale symmetrized.refl symmetrized.expt